holaSpirit/holaspirit-docs/webhooks.md

 Data are encode in JSON, with this structures:

-Project (create/update/delete):
+Task (create/update/delete):
 ```
 {
-'object' : 'project',
+'object' : 'task',
 'activity' : 'create | update | delete',
 'id' : '5f7139d99b62fd692133406f',
 'text' : 'description of the event',
-'title' : 'title field of the project',
+'title' : 'title field of the task',
-'body' : 'description field of the project',
+'body' : 'description field of the task',
-'link' : 'link field of the project',
 'circle' : 'id of the circle',
 'members': [
         {
             "id": "5f7139d99b62fd692133406f",
             "member": "John Doe",